 Kristiania University College was established in 1914, and offers study programmes in marketing, leadership, creativity, communication and health sciences.

 Kristiania University College is located in Oslo, Bergen and Trondheim.
-The school is relatively small, both in size and number of students.
 The small classes emphasizes the school’s teaching philosophy which focuses on close interaction between the students, lecturers and the industry.

 Kristiania University College is a progressive college, and is particularly concerned with the society’s need for expertise and knowledge.
 Within all of the schools disciplines, talented researchers are working to ensure that the latest and most important knowledge translates into teaching.
 By being innovative and creative, the school has for over 100 years offered the education of tomorrow.